enpitsulin

 Create Project|1481x785

 Then wait for the CLI to install the dependencies, open the project with VSCode.
-Here, I recommend installing rust-analyzer, but I assume you should have already been advised to install it while learning Rust.
+Here, I recommend installing rust-analyzer, but I guess it should have been recommended for learning Rust long ago.
 Our project directory looks like this:

 Directory|311x225

-The src folder contains the frontend project content and the src-tauri folder contains the Rust backend.
+The src directory contains the frontend project content, and src-tauri contains the Rust backend.
 Developing the web interface is just like developing with React, but writing the Rust backend is different from Electron since Rust and Node.js are completely different.

 Build the Page#